thoughtspot/thoughtspot.github.io/_data-integrate/clients/install-odbc-solaris.md

 driver is certified on Solaris Sparc 10.

-## Check the ThoughSpot IP and the simba_server status
+## Check the ThoughtSpot IP and the simba_server status

 {% include content/simba-server-start.md %}